In-plane magnetic field-driven symmetry breaking in topological insulator-based three-terminal junctions: Quantum transport simulations

-In this section, we present the confirmation of the trapping effect and the transmission model presented in Sec.~\ref{sec:details_model} above, which qualitatively describe in-plane magnetic field-driven symmetry breaking and current steering in three-terminal junctions.
-For this, we performed quantum transport simulations in the few-channel regime, using the simulation package Kwant~\cite{Groth14}.
-This approach has already been applied to study the in-plane magnetic field dependence of kinks and Y-junctions in Ref.~\cite{Moors18}.
+In this subsection, we present the confirmation of the trapping effect and the transmission model presented in Supplementary Note~\ref{sec:details_model} above, which qualitatively describe in-plane magnetic field-driven symmetry breaking and current steering in three-terminal junctions.
+For this, we performed quantum transport simulations in the single-channel regime, using the simulation package Kwant~\cite{Groth14S}.
+This approach has already been applied to study the in-plane magnetic field dependence of kinks and Y-junctions in Ref.~\cite{Moors18S}.
 Here, we present the analysis of a T-junction.
-We consider the following three-dimensional effective continuum Hamiltonian for 3D TIs:
+We consider the following three-dimensional effective continuum Hamiltonian for 3D~TIs:

 This Hamiltonian accurately describes a gapped bulk spectrum and a gapless surface state Dirac cone for the proper choice of parameters.
 This Hamiltonian is then discretized on an artificial cubic lattice with lattice constant equal to 1~nm for the construction of T-shaped three-terminal junction.